 All of these things can be found either digitally or physically, and the GDPR will cover it all.

 At Cyber-Duck, we understand the importance of being GDPR compliant.
-That’s why we’ve created a comprehensive data audit process to ensure all of your data is mapped and the appropriate measures taken to make sure your organisation achieves full GDPR compliance.
+That’s why we’ve created a comprehensive data audit process to ensure all of your data is mapped and the appropriate measures are taken to make sure your organisation achieves full GDPR compliance.
 Similarly, we also offer GDPR training to companies of all sizes.